pehu71/angularjs-pure-typescript/README.md

 This is a simple seed project for AngularJS written in TypeScript with SystemJS used as a module loader.

-Project includes `development` and `production` scenarios, each configured in a bit different way.

 Key features of this small project:

 * AngularJS simple project written in TypeScript including this basic key features: